acg/alangrow.com/content/blog/music-to-program-to.html.md

 <a name="maurizio-m-series"></a>

 Minimal dub techno from the master of the genre, [Basic Channel](#basic-channel-sampler) co-founder Moritz von Oswald.
 If you're new to dub techno you may be forgiven for thinking "nothing ever happens."
-That's kind of the point, but it's also not _quite_ true: there's lots of subtle variation if you start looking for it, but never enough to distract if you aren't.
+That's kind of the point, but it's also not _quite_ true: there's lots of subtle variation if you start looking for it, yet never enough to distract if you aren't.

 <div class="spotify">
   <iframe src="https://open.spotify.com/embed/album/3dQcknWb1G439u0whEtJCQ" width="100%" height="100%" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>